Patricia Burge (1937-1992).

-It was one of the very few times I have been moved to prayer, as the night seeped into our little home, mum noticeably absent in hospital, and my sister, still at school, waited for my return.
+It was one of the very few times I have been moved to prayer, night seeping into our little home, mum noticeably absent in hospital, and my sister, still at school, waiting for my return.
 I put my arms around Jen, and prayed that we would be okay.
 I don’t have any firm religious beliefs, but that night, we needed to be heard by something.

 Pat Burge was a nurse, an excellent old school carer who knew her stuff.
 Born at the tail end of the generation of Australian women who were encouraged into teaching, secretarial work, or nursing (and little else), Patricia Crawford (as she was born) did the unthinkable for a North Shore girl and got herself enrolled to train at Royal Prince Alfred (RPA) Hospital in Camperdown.